Frequently asked questions about rounds, journal clubs and small groups

 How should learning objectives be formulated?

 Learning objectives must be linked to perceived and unperceived needs of the target audience.
-Learning objectives must describe the specific knowledge, behavior, skill, attitude or learning outcomes that participants can anticipate from attending educational events.
+Learning objectives must describe the specific knowledge, behaviour, skill, attitude or learning outcomes that participants can anticipate from attending educational events.

 Learning objectives for rounds, journal clubs and other hospital-based educational activities should be circulated to the target audience in advance (for example through the letter of invitation, the program, etc.).